 Ou came to the United States from Taiwan at age 4, and began his cello studies at age 9.
 He has been a pupil of several renowned cello teachers, including Gretchen Geber, Eleanore Schoenfeld, and Aldo Parisot.
-After completing his Bachelor of Arts and Master of Music degrees in New York from Columbia University and The Juilliard School in their double degree program, Ou moved to Boston to study with Laurence Lesser at New England Conservatory of Music, where he graduated with a Doctorate of Musical Arts.
-His dissertation while studying at NEC was entitled "In Felix's Footsteps: An Examination of Fanny Mendelssohn Hensel's Approach to Her Chamber Music."
+After completing his Bachelor of Arts and Master of Music degrees in New York from Columbia University and The Juilliard School in their double degree program, Ou moved to Boston to study with Laurence Lesser at NEC, where he graduated with a Doctorate of Musical Arts.
+His dissertation was entitled In Felix's Footsteps: An Examination of Fanny Mendelssohn Hensel's Approach to Her Chamber Music.